open-telemetry/opentelemetry.io/content/en/blog/2022/instrument-apache-httpd-server.md

     ![enabled](/img/instrument-apache-http-server/enabled.png)

-  - Since the module works with the Collector and sends data in oltp format, the following directives are necessary.
+  - Since the module works with the Collector and sends data in OLTP format, the following directives are necessary.

     ![exporter](/img/instrument-apache-http-server/exporter.png)